 “Defense, Spirit!”
 Bracing, the would-be golem raised their shield, planting it hard in the ground as the pincers closed.
 Scattered pieces flew free, but rolling back again, they abandoned it, just as the wicked edges closed shut, dodging a certain-death.
 Throwing themselves back forward, the sharpened shaft of molded earth plunged deep into the monster’s maw.
 The remainder of the stone which armored them began to add to it until there was nothing left but the weapon itself.
 Settled to the ground, it had joined itself with the street beneath them, as the lone woman held it in place.

 “Now!”
-Alem shouted, muscles bulging he ran forward, to impale the creature through the eye.
+Alem shouted, muscles bulging he ran forward from cover.
+Beneath his final step, stone gave way, as he launched himself, to impale the creature through the eye.

 “CREEEEEEEE-” It screamed in pain, as it fought against the stone that had impaled it.
 Each thrashing struggle sending gore spraying.

 “Eveth!”
 He shouted, makeshift weapon snapping, as the creature threw him back.
-Pulling her focus, Eveth [Buffered] his fall, and the following impact into the building beside her.
+He landed hard, rolling out to barely make it back on his feet before a wall stopped him from going further.
+Or, it would have.
+Pulling her focus, Eveth [Buffered] the following impact into the building beside her.
 “Don’t worry about me!”
-He shouted, clutching his ribs.
+With a heavy wheeze, Alem took a knee.
 “Hit that thing!”

 Eveth turned back, just to take a hit to the side of her head.
 Vision reeling, she almost fell as a gash opened on her scalp: stray stone having found its way through her barrier in the confusion.
 Grasping for control of her spell, Eveth watched helpless, as the massive monster heaved against the woman holding the spike of earth which bound it painfully in place.